The Co:Here Story

 To foster human flourishing through the creation of affordable housing communities by committing to the care for the whole person.

-To respond to the crisis of homelessness through the construction of an affordable and holistic housing community of 26 units on the southwest corner of Victoria Drive and 1st Avenue East that will help foster human flourishing.
+To respond to Vancouver’s housing crisis by building an affordable and holistic housing community of 26 units on the southwest corner of Victoria Drive and 1st Avenue East that fosters human flourishing.

-The residents will have roots in the Grandview-Woodlands neighbourhood and who are homeless or at risk of homelessness.
-They will desire to engage in affordable housing that provides not only a home, but the opportunity to belong to a community.
-The residents will be committed to participating and collective decision-making in community life.
+Co:Here’s residents come from a diversity of backgrounds.
+All have roots in the Grandview-Woodlands neighbourhood and a desire to be good neighbours to one another.
+Co:Here’s operating model depends on an income mix and therefore Co:Here Residents come from diverse socioeconomic backgrounds.
+All residents move in with a understanding and desire to build community with people who are different than themselves.
+CoHere is affordable housing that provides not only a home, but the opportunity to belong to a community.
+The residents are committed to participating and collective decision-making in community life.

-- To provide economically sustainable housing for the homeless and those at risk of homelessness in the Grandview-Woodland neighbourhood.
+- To provide economically sustainable housing for people who are homeless and at risk of homelessness in the Grandview-Woodlands neighbourhood.

 - To create a community that fosters mutual support and the common good among a socio-economically diverse group of residents.